MultiSafepay/docs/content/payments/features/server-to-server/integration.md

 weight: 40
 layout: child
 meta_title: "Server to Server - Integration and API requests - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
-Use our API Reference, SDKs, and wrappers.
+Use our API reference, SDKs, and wrappers.
 Get support."
 short_description: "Integrating Server to Server in your ecommerce platform via our API"
 ---

-To integrate Server to Server using our API, see API Reference – [Server to Server](/api/#server-to-server).
+To integrate Server to Server using our API, see API reference – [Server to Server](/api/#server-to-server).

 {{< details title="3D Secure requests" >}}